 - Overview: The program replaces existing ComEd-owned mercury vapor (MV) or high-pressure sodium (HPS) fixtures with LED street lights.
 These street lights are installed and maintained by ComEd and the municipality pays a rental charge for the fixture as well as an energy charge.
-LED street lights provide energy efficient lighting which reduces operating costs and increases the life of street lighting. - Private (ComEd Owned): 0 MWh savings achieved (0% of forecast) based on 0 fixtures (number of fixtures in completed applications) - Public (Municipality Owned): 12,504 MWh savings achieved (22% of forecast) based on 20,678 fixtures - Private sector utility owned installations are ahead of schedule at 5,555 fixtures installed versus a target of 3,197.
-Zero energy savings to date since energy savings are realized once final applications are received and approved.
-No final applications have been received to date.
-Given that the streetlight installations, as of the end of March, were 800 fixtures ahead of the end of April forecast, it is unlikely that any slowdown in installations for April will impact the year end installation goal of 24,000.
-Note: installations significantly lead final applications, and no final applications were received in the first quarter. - Public sector 20,678 fixtures were converted to LED, on 22 projects, resulting in annual energy savings of 15,438 MWh, and incentives of \$2,469,432, putting the offering ahead of goal for the first quarter.
+LED street lights provide energy efficient lighting which reduces operating costs and increases the life of street lighting. - Private (ComEd Owned): 1,631 MWh savings achieved (11% of forecast) based on 11 applications - Public (Municipality Owned): 26,256 MWh savings achieved (49% of forecast) based on 40 applications - Private Project completions are expected to ramp up in Q3 & Q4 to pull the savings back on track with forecast. - Public \$2.6M in incentives were paid out for a City of Chicago project in Q2.
+Performed 2 webinars to over 60 municipal customers and contractors.